Mastermined69/ReverseProxyScript/README.md

 # Requirements

-You need a **Virtual Private Server** with Ubuntu Operating System by latest version.
+You need a **Virtual Private Server** with Linux Operating System by latest version.

 # Copyright Certificate Of Registration